epilot-dev/docs/docs/portals/portal-webhooks.md

 Customer and installer portals specific webbhooks allow to integrate applications with the activities emitted within portal.

-In the Epilot 360 portal you can configure a webhook which includes the activity:
+In the epilot portal you can configure a webhook which includes the activity:

 ![Doc Downloaded Webhook](../../static/img/portals/doc-downloaded-webhook.png)